 Book an appointment online here by calling 806-775-2933.
 Those who have already gotten the first shot should get the second within 28 days.
 To sign up to get your second shot, visit mylubbock.info/dose2.

 - Saturday, April 17 10 a.m. - 4 p.m.

 United Supermarkets will host a vaccination clinic on Thursday from 2-7 p.m. at United Supermarkets Arena, 1709 Indiana Ave., in the City Bank Room, for anyone 18 and older.
 Their supply includes the Moderna vaccine.
 To book an appointment, visit this website.

 Remember, several phamacies, clinics and doctors' offices also have vaccines.

-The United Family stores received doses, but as of Jan.
-11, are reportedly booked-up.
+The United Family stores regularly receives a limited amount of doses.
 For information on their availability, visit their website.

 Vaccine candidates are encouraged to contact their doctor or pharmacy about current availability and scheduling.

-According to the latest data from Texas Health and Human Services, 18,365 Lubbock County residents have received their first dose of a COVID-19 vaccine and 4,480 people are fully vaccinated after a second dose.
+According to the latest data from Texas Health and Human Services, 59,637 Lubbock County residents have received their first dose of a COVID-19 vaccine and 32,056 people are fully-vaccinated after a second dose.

 Here are some answers to questions we've heard a lot lately.